 Balloon sinuplasty is an FDA-approved advanced treatment option to relieve the symptoms of chronic sinusitis.
 This minimally invasive procedure uses a thin, flexible balloon catheter that is placed in the nose and gradually inflated to relieve blockages in the nasal passage by gently restructuring the bones in the nose.
 It restores normal sinus function while maintaining the lining of the sinus and keeps post-operative pain and bleeding at a minimum.

-Balloon sinuplasty can be safely performed as an in-office procedure under local or twilight anesthesia in most patients.
+Balloon sinuplasty can be safely performed as an in-office procedure under a combination of local and mild sedation in most patients.
 The average procedure takes one hour to perform, and patients can return home shortly after.
 After balloon sinuplasty, most patients can return to work and other normal activities within 24 hours.